abail0111/classicmodels-jee/README.md

 [BIRT](https://eclipse.github.io/birt-website/docs/template-sample-database/) /
 [MySQL](https://www.mysqltutorial.org/mysql-sample-database.aspx)
 sample database 'ClassicModels'.
-To create the 'classicmodels' database use the MySQL scripts from the /misc/mysql directory.
+To create the 'classicmodels' database use the PostgreSQL or MySQL scripts from the /misc directory.

 ### PostgreSQL